Joanpriscilla/dsc-phase-1-project/README.md

 May was the most profitable month in the box office with an average profit of 207.36.

-visual presentation of the information
+visual presentation of profitable months.

 ![Image Alt Text](readmepictures/prmonth.png)